 Foods with a low glycemic index are digested slowly.
 Therefore, they do not raise insulin levels and can manage PCOS effectively.
 These foods include nuts, legumes, seeds, whole grains, starchy vegetables, fruits, and other low-carb processed foods.

-Being at a healthy weight and eating healthy fats, animal-based proteins, and consuming low-GI carbohydrates can help women manage PCOS.
+Being at a healthy weight, eating healthy fats, and animal-based proteins, and consuming low-GI carbohydrates can help women manage PCOS.

 Frequently Asked Questions About PCOS Treatment Diet